MEMORIAL DAY SALE

 As a family, we’re always on the lookout for fun local pizza joints or quick food that our entire family can enjoy.
 For lunch or dinner, the not-so-secret Secret Stash is “the place” to go for delicious pizza and wings.
 Looking for pizza for the kids AND an incredible beer selection for you?
 The Brick Oven Pizzeria and Pub offers an amazing array of beers from throughout Colorado.

-For a different kind of dining experience, try Django’s, but be forewarned: You must like sharing!
-Small plates are brought out one at a time with a little of this and a little of that.
+For a different kind of dining experience, try Django’s, but you must like sharing!
+Small plates come out one at a time with a little of this and a little of that.
 Even the wine is small to allow for pairings with dinner.
-This restaurant is likely best enjoyed by those without smaller tadpoles, or for tadpoles who have a more sophisticated palate.
+You'll likely best enjoy this restaurant without smaller tadpoles (unless you have tadpoles with a more sophisticated palate.
 While a little pricier than some other dining options, Django’s pricing does include tips.

-While there are simply too many great dining options to list here, we also highly recommend Pitas in Paradise, Ryce Asian Bistro and Elk Ave Prime — just a few to whet your appetite.
+While there are simply too many great dining options to list here, we also highly recommend Pitas in Paradise, Ryce Asian Bistro and Elk Ave Prime.
+Those are just a few to whet your appetite.

 What Not to Miss in Crested Butte, Colorado

-Several nights throughout the winter season Crested Butte Mountain Resort lights up the peak of Crested Butte Mountain, making the mountain look even larger than it already is.
-(The last time we checked, the resort had not yet published its specific lighting dates for the 2019-20 season, but usually the lightings coincide with holidays and special events.)
+Several nights throughout the winter season Crested Butte Mountain Resort lights up the peak of the mountain, making the mountain look even larger than it already is.
+Don't miss out on this dazzling display!
+(The last time we checked, the resort had not yet published its specific lighting dates, but usually it coincides with holidays and special events.)

 No matter the time of year you visit, Crested Butte has some of the best mountain biking in Colorado.
 Biking in the winter?
 You bet!
 Using “fat bikes,” bike enthusiasts can actually pedal the slopes before or after resort operating hours (before 9 a.m. or after 4 p.m.)
 Detailed information is available at the Adventure Center in Mountaineer Square.

 For nature lovers, try out a trail ride at Fantasy Ranch Outfitters.
-Rides are offered in summer, fall and yes, winter, too!
+Book rides are in summer, fall and yes, winter, too!
 You can even expect to see some larger mammals along the way, such as elk.
 And don’t froget about the wildflowers here.
-For the best explosions of color, plan to visit in July when you may just be able to take part in the Crested Butte Wildflower Festival.
+For the best explosions of color, plan to visit in July.
+That's when you may just be able to take part in the Crested Butte Wildflower Festival.

 As you’re planning your trip to Crested Butte, remember to let Undercover Tourist be your go-to resource.
-We offer great deals on Crested Butte accommodations, car rentals, lift tickets, ski gear rentals and so much more!
+We offer great deals on Crested Butte car rentals, Epic Passes, Keystone/Crested Butte 4 -Packs and so much more!
 Need more information about skiing vacations?
 Check out our other ski planning posts to help you in planning your trip!

 Related: Family Insider's Guide to Breckenridge